 What kind of Christmas?

 As preposterous it sounds, you have to briefly chalk out the kind of Christmas event you want to organize.
 It could be a small dinner party in a pub or a restaurant, or a shared party night, all depending on the kind of guests you’ll be having, your budget, and of course, your organizing capabilities.
 If you have a small team, it won’t make sense to join a big party.
 And if your guests have family commitments, they won’t prefer dancing till the sun comes up, so a lunch would be a great option.
-Even teaming up for events like a concert, or ice skating, pose as good ideas.
+Even teaming up for events like a concert event, or ice skating, pose as good ideas.
 Be sure about the event timings, though, whether it’ll be during daytime, evening, or night.

 It’s a Date!